robotanarchy/void-packages-bleeding-edge/README.md

 #### How does it work?

-`overlay.sh` wraps the whole void-packages repository.
-Whenever you call it, it updates that void-packages repository (inside the `cache` folder) and merges the `shlibs` file (with `cache/void-packages/common/shlibs`) as well as the `srcpkgs` folders.
+[`overlay.sh`](https://github.com/robotanarchy/void-packages-bleeding-edge/blob/master/overlay.sh) wraps the whole [void-packages](https://github.com/voidlinux/void-packages) repository.
+Whenever you call it, it updates that void-packages repository (inside the `cache` folder) and merges [`shlibs`](https://github.com/robotanarchy/void-packages-bleeding-edge/blob/master/shlibs) (with `cache/void-packages/common/shlibs`) as well as the [`srcpkgs`](https://github.com/robotanarchy/void-packages-bleeding-edge/tree/master/srcpkgs) folders.

-For each package template, git repositories (if you need svn etc, make a pull-request!) can be defined in the `sources` file. `overlay.sh` automatically checks out these repos to the `cache`-folder, updates the repositories, sets the right version in the template files and copies the contents of the `cache`-folder to `masterdir/sources`, so the upstream-repositories are available at build time and don't need to be downloaded again.
+For each package template, git repositories (if you need svn etc, make a pull-request!) can be defined in the [`sources`](https://github.com/robotanarchy/void-packages-bleeding-edge/blob/master/sources) file. `overlay.sh` automatically checks out these repos to the `cache`-folder, updates the repositories, sets the right version in the template files and copies the contents of the `cache`-folder to `masterdir/sources`, so the upstream-repositories are available at build time and don't need to be downloaded again.

 Go ahead and read the source code of `overlay.sh`, it is actually very short.

 #### How can I create my own overlay repository?
 Fork this one and modify it to your needs :smile: You'll need at least the `overlay.sh`, `sources` and `srcpkgs` folder (put your own templates in there).
-The `xbps-src`-wrapper is useful, too.
+The [`xbps-src`](https://github.com/robotanarchy/void-packages-bleeding-edge/blob/master/xbps-src)-wrapper is useful, too.

 If you have more bleeding edge packages, `xlint` them and make a pull request, so they can be added here.

-Don't forget to add non-bleeding-edge packages to void-packages instead, where it makes sense.
+Don't forget to add non-bleeding-edge packages to [void-packages](https://github.com/voidlinux/void-packages) instead, where it makes sense.